 The Tropical Resources Institute, or TRI, is an interdisciplinary, non-degree-granting center located within the Yale School of Forestry and Environmental Studies.
 The mission of TRI is to support interdisciplinary, problem-oriented student research on the most complex challenges confronting the conservation and management of tropical environments and natural resources worldwide.
 TRI also sponsors and promotes educational initiatives throughout the academic year that focus on timely conservation and development issues in the global tropics.

-TRI administers the TRI Endowment Fellowship, which supports Masters and Doctoral level research in the tropics each year.
+TRI administers the TRI Endowment Fellowship, which supports Masters and Doctoral level research in the tropics each year, and the Sri Lanka Forest Conservation Fund, which supports research at the Field Center for the Sri Lanka Program in Forest Conservation.

 Director: Michael Dove, Margaret K. Musser Professor of Social Ecology, School of Foresty and Environmental Studies, Co-Coordinator, Joint F&ES/Anthropology Doctoral Program, Curator, Peabody Museum, Professor, Department of Anthropology